 - When you hear a second click, inhale from the mouthpiece.

-- (Optional) Cover either side of the airport or cover it both to control the airflow while inhaling.
+- (Optional) Cover either side of the Chiral Airport or cover the whole thing to control the airflow.

-Note: You can continue heating for a second or two after the 2nd click for a more intense hit.
+Note: You can continue heating just a second or two after the 2nd click for a more intense hit.

 Performance & Vapor Quality

-The DynaVap 2020 ‘M’ heats up to 15 seconds and delivers great flavor quality and intense hits.
-The clicks helped me know when to take a puff, and I can even continue to heat it up for a second or two for a more satisfying hit.
-If I want vapor with more flavor and less cloud, I’ll just need to start inhaling right after the second click.
+The clicks help you know when to take a puff, and you have the option to heat it up for a second or two longer for a more intense hit.
+And if what you want is vapor with more flavor and density, then you can start inhaling right after the second click.